Mate! Are You Really Aware? An Explainability-Guided Testing Framework for Robustness of Malware Detectors: Testing Framework Results

-We start by evaluating our proposed evasion attack with the two strategies against four machine learning-based detectors and VirusTotal (VT).
-In our evaluation, we generate APK adversarial samples from each model, and evaluate adversarial samples on the corresponding machine learning-based detectors (white-box) and 60 antivirus engines (black-box) from VT.
-All four machine learning-based detectors have reasonable accuracy (above 90\%).
+In our Android malware detector testing, we generate APK test cases from the LGBM model, and test on 8 machine learning-based detectors using 2 feature extraction methods and 4 models (1 in white-box and 3 in black-box), and 60 antivirus engines (black-box) from VT.